-We are furnishing you this proxy statement in connection with the solicitation of proxies by our Board of Directors for the 2020 Annual Meeting of Stockholders (the "Annual Meeting").
-We are first furnishing this proxy statement and the accompanying form of proxy to stockholders on or about August 17, 2020.
+We are furnishing you this proxy statement in connection with the solicitation of proxies by our Board of Directors for the 2022 Annual Meeting of Stockholders (the "Annual Meeting").
+This proxy statement, the proxy card and the accompanying proxy materials are being mailed to stockholders on or about August 16, 2022.
 In this proxy statement, except where the context suggests otherwise, we refer to Saratoga Investment Corp. as the "Company," "Saratoga," "we," "our" or "us" and the Board of Directors as the "Board."

 We encourage you to vote your shares, either by voting in person at the Annual Meeting or by granting a proxy (i.e., authorizing someone to vote your shares).
 If you properly sign and date the accompanying proxy card or otherwise provide voting instructions, either via the Internet or telephone, and the Company receives it in time for the Annual Meeting, the persons named as proxies will vote the shares registered directly in your name in the manner that you specified.
-If you give no instructions on the proxy card, the shares covered by the proxy card will be voted FOR the election of the nominees as directors.
+If you give no instructions on the proxy card, the shares covered by the proxy card will be voted FOR the election of the nominees as directors in accordance with the recommendation of the Board.